Arundell Esdaile

 Arundell James Kennedy Esdaile (1880 – 22 June 1956) was a British librarian, and Secretary to the British Museum from 1926 to 1940.

 Career

 Secretary to the British Museum from 1926 to 1940, Esdaile was also president of the Library Association, and editor of its journal, the Library Association Record.
 In addition, he edited The Year’s Work in Librarianship and Sussex Notes and Queries.

 In 1926, he delivered Cambridge University’s Sandars Lectures in Bibliography—one of the major British bibliographical lecture series—on the topic of "Elements of the bibliography of English literature, materials and methods".
 The lectures were published in 1928 under the title The Sources of English Literature: A Bibliographical Guide for Students.

 Esdaile was appointed a CBE (Commander of the Order of the British Empire) in 1952; over a decade earlier, in 1939, the University of Liverpool had conferred on him an honorary doctorate.

 Personal life

 In 1907, he married the art historian Katharine Ada McDowall, and they had a daughter followed by two sons.

+He had a relationship with the writer and historian Amy Audrey Locke, and wrote of one of their meetings:

+That evening we had found a meeting-place.